 HTML5 provides three algorithms related to colors:

-transparent from CSS 3 and will produce an error for that
+transparent from CSS3 and will produce an error for that input.
+It also

-The implementations in this module are based on the definitions and algorithms of the W3C HTML5 Recommendation’s section on colors.
+The implementations in this module are based on the definitions and algorithms of the HTML5 specification’s section on colors.

 The webcolors module supports the following methods of specifying sRGB colors, and conversions between them: